Division of Student Success

 Career Services assists undergraduate students of all majors and class levels, graduate students, and alumni with exploring majors and career options, making decisions about graduate study, and identifying internship and full-time employment opportunities.

-Career Services assists students and alumni in specifying career goals and expanding their knowledge of career alternatives through individual consultation sessions.
+Career Services supports students and alumni in specifying career goals and expanding their knowledge of career alternatives through individual consultation sessions.
 Working closely with academic departments, student organizations, and other Student Success departments, Career Services provides educational opportunities and workshops related to career planning.

 Conflict Resolution & Civic Responsibility